swt30/thesis/chapters/01-introduction/01-introduction.md

 Do we accept any Earth-like planet in the habitable zone of any star---that is, the region where we might expect liquid water to exist on the surface?
 Do we restrict ourselves to Earth-like planets around Sun-like stars?
 What observational signatures might we expect from a habitable planet?
 Here, we begin to see a strong overlap with other areas of science such as atmospheric physics, planetary science, geology, and even biology.
 In order to understand more about the planets themselves, we turn to other methods to allow us to retrieve more information.
-The key development in this area has been the use of transmission and emission spectroscopy, which attempt to separate the star's light and the contribution from the planet.^[@Charbonneau2002; @Charbonneau2005; @Deming2005]
+The key development in this area has been the use of transmission and emission spectroscopy ([@fig:hot-jupiter-spectrum]), which attempt to separate the star's light and the contribution from the planet.^[@Charbonneau2002; @Charbonneau2005; @Deming2005]

 ![
   Model transmission spectra (\textcolor{red}{red lines}) and observations (\textcolor{blue}{blue points}) for two hot Jupiters.